2017-2018 Undergraduate & Graduate Catalog

 To enable students to attain this goal, the CIS faculty have two primary responsibilities.
 First, we offer a solid conceptual foundation required for a career in information technology.
 Second, we provide direct, experiential knowledge of technology necessary to be a productive user/producer of information technology.

-- Establish an integrated, supported co-op experience for CIS majors.
+- establish an integrated, supported co-op experience for CIS majors; and

 Computer Science Objectives